Christmas in Space

 Fed up with everyone’s stories, Benson decides to tell one of his own.
 In this one, Rigby disobeys Benson one too many times, so he calls Krampus the Christmas Demon to punish him for it.
 It was meant to be a joke, but it turns out that Krampus is real and actually comes for Rigby.
 Thus the Park Gang is forced into a battle against the anti-Santa.

 This is the kind of story that can fit in both Halloween or Christmas: it’s both scary and keeps with the tradition of Christmas.
 Even Mordecai and Rigby admit that it’s a good story.
 Until Benson ruins it by having Krampus defeated by handbells.
 Benson has been trying to get the gang into handbells all episode, and this was a lame way to do it.

 So that’s basically it.
 Personally, my favorite Christmas episode of Regular Show was the original, but I want to save that for later.
 I still miss Regular Show, and I hope that it’s just the start to a bright career for creator J.G.
 Quintel.
+I still liked Christmas in Space, though.
 Now if only TBS would air his new show already.